Networking Young Citizens

 The WUN Networking Young Citizens Study Group comprises a number of scholars dedicated to understanding and developing civic engagement and learning in youth online environments.

-The broad aims of the project are:
+The broad aims of the study group are:

 The Civic Network project